 Removing the GST compensatory cess on coal can curb the cost of power.

 The tax revenue—about Rs 22,000 crore—that the Central government would forgo if this were to happen would effectively be transferred, in the shape of lower power cost, to discoms and thus to the state governments.
 So, the country’s total fiscal deficit math wouldn’t change much.

 The thrust on shutting down older, inefficient and highly polluting power plants should be intensified.

 Redressal of the flaw in our taxation system can be a game changer not just for the power sector, but for the entire economy, through the multiplier effect that it will result into.

 Reforming power sector can drive improvements in the standard of life for a large proportion of Indians and aid small and medium enterprises.

 Apart from demand and supply side issues in power sector, an unreasonable coal cess is hurting the sector and overall Indian economy.
 Critically analyze.

-IASbaba’s Daily Current Affairs (Prelims + Mains Focus)- 14th June 2018 Archives (PRELIMS+MAINS FOCUS) Downturn in India-Maldives ties Part of: GS Mains Paper II – India and its neighbours; International Relations In news: Applications for work permits of around 2,000 Indians …
+IASbaba’s Daily Current Affairs (Prelims + Mains Focus)- 19th September 2018 Archives (PRELIMS+MAINS FOCUS) India targets slight increase in 2018-19 foodgrain output Part of: GS Prelims and Mains III – Agriculture, food security In news: The Agriculture Ministry has set a …